Complex-PTSD Counselling in Singapore

 Treating Complex Post-Traumatic Stress Disorder (CPTSD) involves various therapeutic approaches to address the emotional, psychological, and physical symptoms.
 Here are some common treatments:

-Cognitive Behavioral Therapy (CBT): Helps individuals understand and change negative thought patterns and behaviours.
+Cognitive Behavioural Therapy (CBT): Helps individuals understand and change negative thought patterns and behaviours.

 – Uses guided eye movements to help process and integrate traumatic memories.